Scott Garner: Cambridge United

 Following his release from The Mariners earlier in the close season, Garner was offered deals by several clubs.
 On 13 June 2012, he chose to sign a two-year contract with Cambridge United.

 Having struggled to hold down a first team place at Cambridge, Garner joined Lincoln City on a two-month loan on 6 October 2012.

 Non-League

 In July 2013, Garner signed for Boston United on a long-term loan.
 He went on to play for FC Halifax Town before signing with Guiseley on 13 June 2018.
 Having returned for a second spell with Boston United in 2020, Garner joined Alfreton Town in June 2022.

 On 2 August 2022, after completing pre-season with Alfreton, Garner announced he was retiring from football.

 International career

-Garner was named in the England C squad to play Hungary under-23's on 15 September 2009.
+Garner was named in the England C squad to play Hungary under-23s on 15 September 2009.
 He captained the side in a 1–1 draw.
 He was also named in the squad to play Poland under-23's in November 2009, though club commitments at Mansfield prevented him from playing the game.

 On 12 May 2011 Garner and fellow Grimsby defender Rob Atkinson were called up for England C duty to play against Portugal on the 19th.